Can GDS Holdings Limited (GDS) Remain Competitive?

 GDS’s Market Performance

-GDS stocks went up by 1.77% for the week, with a monthly drop of -8.74% and a quarterly performance of -26.91%, while its annual performance rate touched -58.58%.
-The volatility ratio for the week stands at 6.91% while the volatility levels for the past 30 days are set at 7.45% for GDS Holdings Limited.
-The simple moving average for the period of the last 20 days is -5.11% for GDS stocks with a simple moving average of -33.37% for the last 200 days.
+GDS stocks went down by -7.92% for the week, with a monthly drop of -9.75% and a quarterly performance of -32.51%, while its annual performance rate touched -60.16%.
+The volatility ratio for the week stands at 5.94% while the volatility levels for the past 30 days are set at 6.79% for GDS Holdings Limited.
+The simple moving average for the period of the last 20 days is 1.18% for GDS stocks with a simple moving average of -28.77% for the last 200 days.

 Analysts’ Opinion of GDS